GMMTV: History

 However, on November 27, 2020, the board of directors’ meeting of GMM Grammy, in company with Siridamrongdham Co., Ltd. of TCC Group, had the resolution to dispose of and transfer all of their shares in GMMCH to ONEE (The One Enterprise Public Company Limited or One31 business group) in accordance with the conditions and plans in relation to an initial public offering and list ONEE in the Stock Exchange of Thailand.
 As a result, the company has been a subsidiary of The One Enterprise group with Takonkiet Viravan as the indirect director since December 1.

 On October 20, 2022, GMMTV set up a joint venture with Benetone Films Co., Ltd. to produce and distribute the film Congrats My Ex! and holds a 25% stake or 10,500,000 baht of the total investment.

 On November 22, 2022, during the GMMTV 2023 Diversely Yours, press conference, Sataporn announced plans to invest a 51% stake in Parbdee Tawesuk Co., Ltd., the creative production house which co-produced Wake Up Ladies: The Series, The Gifted, F4 Thailand: Boys Over Flowers, etc. in an effort to grow GMMTV's business model and enhance potential and elevate Thai content to reach new heights in the global market.
 The acquisition was completed a month later on December 22, 2022.

+On November 26, 2025, during the GMMTV 2026 Magic Vibes Maximized, press conference, Sataporn revealed new plans for newly acquired and pending subsidiares of GMMTV.
+The 100% stake into Gemmistry Studio Co., Ltd. the creative production house which co-produced Me and Thee, Peach and Me, Ticket to Heaven, etc. with the objective of producing a greater volume of television dramas, series, variety shows and news shows at a higher quality.
+The 51% stake acquisition of NewbbeventCo., Ltd. on January 5, 2026, formed Gemmistry Soul Co., Ltd., the subsidiary responsible for managing the representative Mascots of fan communities of each GMMTV artist, with the intent of increasing the Group's revenue from artist management.
+The October 30, 2025, acquisition of Gemmistry Flow D Co., Ltd. as a subsidiary with a 100% stake was made with the intent to operate an academy of dance, singing, music, and to provide training services and courses in vocal performance, dancing and choreography.

+On May 11, 2026, The One Enterprise resolved to approve the establishment of Studio Wabi Sabi Co., Ltd., the creative production house which co-produced A Boss and a Babe, Perfect 10 Liners, Revamp The Undead Story, etc. as an indirect subsidiary to GMMTV, focusing on content production and development, and integrated artist management.
+The acquisition was completed on September 14, 2026, with GMMTV holding a 51% stake.

-Currently, GMMTV is producing entertainment programs, dramas, and television series under the supervision and management of The One Enterprise which has the right to organize both One31 and GMM 25 channels, and because of its successful production teen/drama series as well as Boys' Love series on GMM 25, The One Enterprise granted the primetime timeslot from 8:30 pm – 9:30 pm of GMM 25 for GMMTV to provide and broadcast their series every week.
+Currently, GMMTV is producing entertainment programs, dramas, and television series, including boys' love and girls' love series, under the supervision and management of The One Enterprise, which has the right to organize both One31 and GMM 25 channels.
+The One Enterprise granted the prime time 8:30–9:30 pm timeslot on GMM 25 to GMMTV to broadcast their series.